zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    sessions.

-   :c: The connection, which may be UDP or TCP depending on the type of the
+   :param c: The connection, which may be UDP or TCP depending on the type of the
       transport-layer session being analyzed.

-   :msg: The parsed DNS message header.
+   :param msg: The parsed DNS message header.

-   :query: The queried name.
+   :param query: The queried name.

-   :qtype: The queried resource record type.
+   :param qtype: The queried resource record type.

-   :qclass: The queried resource record class.
+   :param qclass: The queried resource record class.

-   :original_query: The queried name, with the original case kept intact
+   :param original_query: The queried name, with the original case kept intact

    .. zeek:see:: dns_AAAA_reply dns_A_reply dns_CNAME_reply dns_EDNS_addl
       dns_HINFO_reply dns_MX_reply dns_NS_reply dns_PTR_reply dns_SOA_reply